giovdk21/vscode-sublime-merge/README.md

 {
-	"vscsm.debug": false, // Enable debug information in the output panel; default: false "vscsm.showInStatusBar": false, // Disables the status bar item if false; default: true "vscsm.showBranchName": false, // Shows the current branch name in the status bar item; default: false "vscsm.smergeExecutablePath": "", // Allows to specify the full path to the "smerge" executable
+	"vscsm.debug": false, // Enable debug information in the output panel; default: false "vscsm.showInStatusBar": false, // Disables the status bar item if false; default: true "vscsm.statusBarItemPosition": "left", // Allows to position the status bar item on the left; default: "right" "vscsm.showBranchName": false, // Shows the current branch name in the status bar item; default: false "vscsm.smergeExecutablePath": "", // Allows to specify the full path to the "smerge" executable